— Ziggy Marley, "Believe in Yourself" (opening theme)

 But what on earth is Molly and James's mother?
-Her kids are rabbits whereas she obviously hasn't got the ears or face, but she does have the same hair as her daughter so I'm assuming the Macdonald children are not adopted.
+Her kids are rabbits whereas she obviously hasn't got the ears or face, but she does have the same hair as her daughter.
 Is Ms. (Mrs.?)
 Macdonald some kind of dog?
 Molly rules out this trope.

 And apparently this trope is played straight again with Carl (a rabbit child) and his mother (an aardvark).

 In "Buster's Secret Admirer", Buster mentions the holidays he and his mom celebrate, including "Pink Sock Day."
 It seems like an innocent phrase, but Google it at your own risk.

 Ghostly Glide: Done during a Imagine Spot when the librarian tells the kids that the "Scare Your Pants Off" books has been taken off the shelves.
 The kids understandably freak out and we cut to the librarian shushing them then the camera pulls back to reveal she has no legs and guilds back into the library.